johnnykwwang/Annex-K3-Build-Log/README.md

 | Motion Kit  | Fabreeko's K3 Motion Kit |  |

 Below are parts that are not covered by the kits.

+### Printed Parts

+I used 3DXTECH ASA Black and Grey to print the parts.

+> TBD:  Put image here

 ### Structural